-Providing Country.
-Such collaboration can be included in the MAT as a direct benefit arising from the fieldwork28.
+Where possible and appropriate, fieldwork should be conducted as part of a collaborative venture with a museum, botanic garden, university or other recognized scientific research organization in the Providing Country.
+Such collaboration can be included in the MAT as a direct benefit arising from the fieldwork30.
 In cases where an institution conducts long-term or repeated projects in a Providing Country, it might be beneficial to develop framework agreements with the Competent National Authority of that country.

-Activities that involve collecting specimens or samples by staff and associates, and any other individuals using the name of the Institution, should be carried out only for and in the name of the Institution responsible for the fieldwork; any additional acquisition of biological material for private or other use, including on behalf of or for sale to Third Parties, should be prohibited by the Institution29.
+Activities that involve collecting specimens or samples by staff and associates, and any other individuals using the name of the Institution, should be carried out only for and in the name of the Institution responsible for the fieldwork; any additional acquisition of biological material for private developed by the Legislations and Regulations Group and amended by UK CETAF members